Beginning in bees

 Tocal College trainers are passionate about helping beekeepers at all levels to grow in their knowledge of bees and improve their beekeeping practice for healthier bees and better quality honey and hive products.
 From checking your hives for pests and diseases, to re-queening your hives for beneficial behaviours, learn the skills you need from experienced trainers with years in the industry.

 If you are new to beekeeping, start with our book Bee AgSkills, or do a 2-day Beginning in Bees course to get helpful hands-on training.
-To register your interest for a position in the Full Certificate III in Beekeeping, please view the Beekeeping certificate III page here.
+You can also come along to our free Beekeepers Field Day in October each year!

 Tocal College offers nationally accredited beekeeping courses developed and delivered by technical experts in the field of apiculture.
 Tocal has been offering the Certificate III in beekeeping since 2016 to both newcomers to beekeeping as well as full-time professional beekeepers.